wkumari/draft-schwartz-dprive-name-signal/draft-schwartz-dprive-name-signal.md

 _dns.svcb--qt.ns3.example.
 IN SVCB 2 svcb--qt.ns3.example. alpn=dot
 ~~~

 The menu characters are a-z and 0-9; all other characters are reserved for future use.
 Upon encountering any character outside these ranges, parsers MUST stop and return successfully.
+Parsers MUST ignore characters that are allowed but not recognized.

 > QUESTION: Do we need more than 36 codepoints?
 Is there a nice simple format that would give us a lot more codepoints?